The ACP program is currently paused pending funding by Congress.

 Consider earning money from home

-Can you babysit children?
-Perhaps you can earn money by preparing meals for a neighbor that doesn’t cook.
+Can you babysit the children?
+Perhaps you can earn money by preparing meals for a neighbor who doesn’t cook.
 You may be able to help with cleaning homes or helping a friend with their business.

 Get rid of the extra